Overview, the Public Domain and Spotting Fakes

 There is a fourth (or perhaps equal third) party at play in this arena: those who sell material that is out of copyright and in the public domain (PD).
 That is to say, works whose copyrights have expired, either because the original rights holders failed to renew them at the appropriate time, or because sufficient time has elapsed since the death of the author or principal creators.
 The criteria distinguishing PD material can be quite complicated as they often vary from country to country.
-For instance, in the US, all works published prior to January 1, 96 years ago, automatically become PD but there are some exceptions, such as films that have undergone certain restoration or had a copyrighted musical soundtrack added.
+For instance, in the US, all works published prior to January 1, 96 years ago, automatically become PD but there are some exceptions, such as films that have undergone certain restoration or, as is the case with silents, had a copyrighted musical soundtrack added.
 Unpublished works are under federal copyright for at least the life of the author plus 70 years.
 Works published with notice of copyright or registered in unpublished form prior to January 1, 1964 had to be renewed during the 28th year of their first term of copyright to maintain copyright for a full 95-year term.

 To complicate matters further, very, very often peddlers of bootlegged and pirated discs will falsely claim that film and TV works are out of copyright when they clearly are not.
 It’s a crude tactic but in most cases it muddies the waters enough for them to continue unhindered.
 The early films of Alfred Hitchcock are a particularly egregious example of this, making him easily the most bootlegged classic filmmaker ever.
 Either way, purveyors of genuinely PD discs are not breaking any laws and they’re often the only way to cheaply acquire otherwise commercially unviable titles.
 But vast numbers of PD films are also available in restored, high quality editions from some of the best labels in the world; they’re the ones you should seek out.
-But there are countless bottom-feeding labels who specialise in releasing supposedly PD material from any source they can get their hands on.
+There are countless bottom-feeding labels who specialise in releasing supposedly PD material from any source they can get their hands on.
 In the US, the biggest include the likes of Synergy Entertainment, Alpha, GoodTimes, Madacy, Mill Creek and VCI, though the latter two have progressively moved towards also selling quality licensed product.

 Even here there are some caveats: first and foremost is I’ve yet to find an ostensibly PD company without a large proportion of copyrighted titles on its books.
 Note that Wikipedia, IMDb and the Internet Archive are not reliable resources for definitively ascertaining PD status.
 Even when a particular work actually is PD, the transfer used may very well have been stolen from someone else’s restored print and still be copyright-infringing or at the very least morally questionable.
 Also, the overall quality of PD releases can be variable at best, as their producers most often do not spend money on obtaining rare prints, expensive restorations, extra features, etc. This can lead to disgruntled customers shelling out for discs whose audio and video quality fall way below their expectations.
 Another downside to PD companies’ activities is that an already limited market for a title that is flooded with el cheapo copies can effectively kill the demand for a high quality restored edition.
 Here are some screenshots of supposedly PD DVDs versus restored, good quality ones.
 Of course, when the restored releases themselves get pirated, it’s in much lower quality than the original and they’re almost certain to be shorn of any extra features.